 What is the attraction of hyperactivity?
 Is it a refuge for the mind from what is real and to be faced here and now?
 If so its refuge is false as reality will surely be there waiting when the distraction is over.
 We call it an “escape” from reality but is it not also an assault on it?
-Have we or anyone else in the history of humanity ever beaten reality, pounded it into submission in this way?
+Have we or anyone else ever beaten reality, pounded it into submission in this way?
 On the contrary reality is the undefeated champion and certain to remain this way.
-Effectively we just buy time and at a heavy cost; our well-being, composure, even calibration to existence itself.
+Effectively we just buy time and at a heavy cost; our well-being, composure, even a sane calibration to existence itself.

 Despite the marvels of electronics it’s important to remember that the most fantastic and capable device in the universe is the human brain.

 As a first line of defense we can ring-fence technology to a purely utilitarian level, making full use of its convenience and capabilities but guarding against intrusion and dependence.
 The criteria being: does this add or subtract from life in the long run?

 Work against addiction in all its many forms.
 Pull the plug, disconnect the cable, avoid social events that cater to addictions, do whatever needs to be done.
 Short circuit the mechanism of compulsion.
 Just as the branches of fruit trees are pruned for a heavier harvest so our unproductive activities are chopped off to increase our energies.

 The impulse mechanism that drives our furious movement can be disabled by slowing it down enough to fully perceive, giving us a chance to freely choose to end it.